 The House of Drought is a weird horror novella which Mombauer pitched during December 2020’s #PitMad Twitter pitch contest.
 The story delves deep into the destabilizations of climate change and the colonization of Sri Lanka.
 The fourth novella from Stelliform Press, The House of Drought features a world in which climate change manifestations are intertwined with the effects of colonization and the spirits of the natural world contend with the ghosts of colonial oppression.

-Read more about The Impossible Resurrection of Grief below:
+Read more about The House of Drought

 With the collapse of ecosystems and the extinction of species comes the Grief: an unstoppable melancholia that ends in suicide.
 When Ruby’s friend, mourning the loss of the Great Barrier Reef, succumbs to the Grief, the letters she leaves behind reveal the hidden world of the resurrected dead.
 The Tasmanian tiger, brought back from extinction in an isolated facility, is only the first… but rebirth is not always biological, and it comes with a price.
 As a scientist, Ruby resists the Grief by focusing her research on resilient jellyfish, but she can’t avoid choosing which side she’s on.
 How can she fight against the dead and the forces behind them when doing so risks her home, her life, and the entire biosphere?

 Octavia Cade is a New Zealand writer with a PhD in science communication.
 She attended Clarion West 2016, has won three Sir Julius Vogel awards for speculative fiction, and is a Bram Stoker nominee.
 She was the 2020 writer in residence at Massey University, where she wrote The Impossible Resurrection of Grief.